|293.01||TAX ON INCOME RESERVED TO DONOR IN CONVEYANCE TO EDUCATIONAL INSTITUTION.|

 (4) Such other information as the commissioner of revenue may require.

-Upon the receipt of the report provided for in section 293.03, the commissioner shall determine, from information possessed or obtained, whether the same is correct or otherwise.
-If found correct, the commissioner shall determine therefrom the amount of tax due from such income or annuity recipient, and shall record the amount thereof and shall make a certificate of taxes due thereon from such person; and, on or before the first day of May, of each year, file the same with the commissioner of finance; and the commissioner of revenue shall have power, in case the report is deemed incorrect, to make findings as to the amount of such taxes due after hearing upon notice to the person interested, and the findings shall have the same effect as the determination of the amount of such taxes upon a report made as hereinbefore provided.
+Upon the receipt of the report provided for in section 293.05, the commissioner shall determine, from information possessed or obtained, whether the same is correct or otherwise.
+If found correct, the commissioner shall determine therefrom the amount of tax due from such income or annuity recipient, and shall record the amount thereof and shall make a certificate of taxes due thereon from such person; and, on or before the first day of May, of each year, file the same with the commissioner of management and budget; and the commissioner of revenue shall have power, in case the report is deemed incorrect, to make findings as to the amount of such taxes due after hearing upon notice to the person interested, and the findings shall have the same effect as the determination of the amount of such taxes upon a report made as hereinbefore provided.

 If any person subject to the tax provided by this chapter shall fail to make the report provided for in section 293.05, at the time and in the manner therein provided, there shall accrue upon the tax herein imposed a penalty, in an amount equal to ten percent of the tax so imposed, to be added to and collected with such tax.
 The commissioner of revenue shall, in such case, determine the amount of the annuity or income paid or payable to such person and shall fix the tax due thereon from such person, together with such penalty, upon such information possessed or obtained and shall proceed as provided by law when such taxes are determined upon the sworn report of the person receiving such payment.

-Every educational institution making such income or annuity payments which are subject to tax hereunder and upon which the tax has not been paid shall, at the time the payments are made, withhold and deduct therefrom the amount of the tax due thereon, and pay the same to the commissioner of finance.
+Every educational institution making such income or annuity payments which are subject to tax hereunder and upon which the tax has not been paid shall, at the time the payments are made, withhold and deduct therefrom the amount of the tax due thereon, and pay the same to the commissioner of management and budget.
 Failure to withhold the tax and to make payment, at the time and in the manner hereinbefore required, shall render the educational institution liable for the amount of the tax, with interest at the rate of 12 percent per annum from the time the tax should have been paid, to be recovered in an action by the attorney general for and in behalf of the state.

 On or before the tenth day of June, in each year, the commissioner of revenue shall issue an order to any person delinquent in the payment of such tax for the amount of taxes and penalty due thereon and this order shall be prima facie evidence in any court where proceedings may be brought for its enforcement that the amount therein stated is due from the person.

-The commissioner of finance, within ten days after the receipt of the draft mentioned in section 293.10, shall notify by mail the persons designated therein of the amount thereof, and if not paid within 30 days after presentation, shall deliver the same to the attorney general, whose duty it shall be to bring an action thereon in the district court of the county wherein is the taxable status of the annuity or income, for the amount of such draft, together with interest and costs of the proceeding.
+The commissioner of management and budget, within ten days after the receipt of the draft mentioned in section 293.10, shall notify by mail the persons designated therein of the amount thereof, and if not paid within 30 days after presentation, shall deliver the same to the attorney general, whose duty it shall be to bring an action thereon in the district court of the county wherein is the taxable status of the annuity or income, for the amount of such draft, together with interest and costs of the proceeding.
 Such tax shall draw interest at the rate of 12 percent per annum, commencing 30 days after the same falls due; and the judgment of the court, when so obtained and properly docketed, shall be a lien upon all right, title, and interest of the taxpayer to the land upon which such tax is a lien from the time the same is docketed; and the lien shall continue without limitation, with interest at the rate of one percent per month, and the property may be sold in satisfaction of such judgment in the manner provided by law.